web-platform-dx/web-features/gh-pages/name-and-logo-usage-guidelines.md

   </tr>
 </table>

-The Baseline Limited Availability logo should be used to indicate a web platform feature is not available in one or more of the core browsers.
+The Baseline Limited Availability logo should be used to indicate a web platform feature is not available in one or more of the core browsers or has the `"baseline": false` value in the web-features package data.

 ## Frequently Asked Questions